Following the Jesus story wherever it leads

 Poetry, essays, and theology from The Cluttered Mouth — sent when something is ready to be said.

-I follow the way of Jesus without needing the institution to come with it.
+I follow the way of the Jesus story without needing the institution to come with it.
 My theology begins in the body: Christ's, mine, and the world's.
 I hold kenosis — self-donating love — as the through-line connecting the Trinity, the cross, the table, and the life we're asked to live.

 I grew up in Utah.
 I live in the Pacific Northwest with my wife and two kids.
 I drink too much coffee and not enough water.